f4exb/sdrdaemon/README.md

       - VGA gain: _24 dB_
       - Interpolation: 2^_3_ = 8; thus stream sample rate is 400 kHz

+  - File sink: `./sdrdaemontx -t file -I 192.168.1.3 -D 9090 -c freq=433970000,srate=64000,interp=1,file=test.sdriq`
+    - Address of interface for the data is: `192.168.1.3`
+    - Using UDP port `9090` for the data (it is the default anyway)
+    - Using TCP port `9091` to dialog with the remote for commands and status (it is the default anyway)
+    - Startup configuration:
+      - Center frequency: _433.97 MHz_
+      - Device sample rate: _128 kHz_
+      - Interpolation: 2^_1_ = 2; thus stream sample rate is 64 kHz

 <h2>All options</h2>

  - `-t devtype` is mandatory and must be either (depending on support libraries installed):